ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 1.md

 2025-05-18
 [[Concepts]] [[Cloud Computing]]

-# Definitions, Stories & Business Concerns
+# Definitions, Stories & Business Concerns - Video

 There is no such thing as Cloud Computing -> its only someone else computer/data center *kind of saying this jokingly*